edoardomazzon/battleship-game/README.md

 4. Finally, run the script that keep the server listening typing `npm run start`

 ### HOW TO START APP IN LAN:
-1. In the `client_desktop` folder edit `package.json` on script start and `src/environment/environment.ts` the IP_ADDRESS variable with your IP address (to see what is open the terminal and type `ipconfig`).
+1. In the `client_desktop` folder edit `package.json` on the "start" script and `src/environment/environment.ts` the IP_ADDRESS variable with your IP address (to see what is open the terminal and type `ipconfig`).
 2. Now open new terminal and type `cd .\client_desktop\` , then type `npm start` that run the custom script we have created (`ng serve --host <ip_address>`).
 The `--host <ip_address>` is the script that share with in LAN the client Angular and that's the code we have just wrote.